 In severe cases, you may need surgery to correct flat feet, especially if an underlying condition has caused tendon, ligament, or bone damage in your foot.

-Use online booking or call the Great Lakes Foot and Ankle Institute PC location nearest you to schedule your appointment now.
+Use online booking or call the Great Lakes Foot and Ankle Institute location nearest you to schedule your appointment now.